Gabapentin: Gabasync

 Gabasync, a treatment consisting of a combination of gabapentin and two other medications (flumazenil and hydroxyzine) as well as therapy, is an ineffective treatment promoted for methamphetamine addiction.
 It had also been claimed to be effective for dependence on alcohol or cocaine.
 It was marketed as PROMETA.
 While the FDA has approved individual drugs, they have not approved their off-label use for addiction treatment.
 Gabasync was marketed by Hythiam, Inc., which is owned by Terren Peizer, a former junk bond salesman who has since been convicted of securities fraud relative to another company.
 Hythiam charges up to $15,000 per patient to license its use (of which half goes to the prescribing physician, and half to Hythiam).

-In a November 2005 article entitled "Curb Your Cravings For This Stock", Barrons wrote: "If the venture works out for patients and the investing public, it'll be a rare success for Peizer, who's promoted a series of disappointing small-cap medical or technology stocks ... since his days at Drexel".
+In a November 2005 article entitled "Curb Your Cravings For This Stock", Barrons wrote: "If the venture works out for patients and the investing public, it'll be a rare success for Piezer, who's promoted a series of disappointing small-cap medical or technology stocks ... since his days at Drexel".
 60 Minutes, NBC News, and The Dallas Morning News criticized Peizer after the company bypassed clinical studies and government approval when bringing to market Prometa; the addiction drug proved to be completely ineffective.
 CBS News journalist Scott Pelley said to Peizer in 2007: "Depending on who you talk to, you're either a revolutionary or a snake oil salesman."
 Journalist Adam Feuerstein opined: "most of what Peizer says is dubious-sounding hype".

 In November 2011, the results of a double-blind, placebo-controlled study (financed by Hythiam and carried out at UCLA) were published in the peer-reviewed journal Addiction.
 It concluded that Gabasync is ineffective: "The PROMETA protocol, consisting of flumazenil, gabapentin, and hydroxyzine, appears to be no more effective than placebo in reducing methamphetamine use, retaining patients in treatment, or reducing methamphetamine craving."